LukeDowell/prime_personal_project/README.md

 to all their clients and the admin.
 This weekend I'm going to begin work on an actual minigame although I'm anticipating I probably won't have one fully finished by Tuesday.

+##Monday, 7th of September

+I mentioned on Friday that I was going to try and complete an actual minigame this weekend, however I looked at my code and saw that I was probably getting a little ahead of myself.
+The test minigame isn't entirely finished yet, so that comes first.
+That means a player has to join the game, play, score points and be sent back to the waiting screen.
+The points should be accurately scored and displayed on the admin's control panel.
+If I can finish that, I'll do a tiny bit of styling since I present tomorrow.
+Even though the 2+ weeks is up I think it would be a good exercise for me to continue working on this game, at least until I've brought it up to my original vision.

+A problem just occured to me.
+How will I effectively aggregate all of the points across the (in theory) multiple minigames and present them to the admin?
+I'm gonna let that stew in the back of my mind while I finish the test minigame.

+Also I'm sick of not having my CHANNEL object available everywhere.
+It is sloppy and inconsistent to just it some places and not others.
+I'm going to figure out how to correctly place a global javascript object in node.
+I'm thinking I could use the actual global object but that feels dirty.